Carnival in Colombia

 Cumbia dancers in Barranquilla's carnival.

 The carnival in Colombia was introduced by the Spaniards.
-The Colombian carnival has incorporated elements from European culture, and has managed to syncretise, or re-interpret, traditions that belonged to the African and Amerindian cultures of Colombia.
+The Colombian carnival has incorporated elements from European culture, and has managed to syncretise, or reinterpret, traditions that belonged to the African and Amerindian cultures of Colombia.
 There is documentary evidence that the carnival existed in Colombia in the 17th century and had already caused concern to the colonial authorities, who censored the celebrations, especially in the main centers of power such as Cartagena, Bogotá and Popayán.
-The carnival, therefore, continued its evolution and re-interpretation in the small and at that time unimportant towns where celebrations did not offend the ruling elites.
+The carnival, therefore, continued its evolution and reinterpretation in the small and at that time unimportant towns where celebrations did not offend the ruling elites.
 The result was the uninterrupted celebration of carnival festivals in Barranquilla (Barranquilla's Carnival), and other villages along the lower Magdalena River in northern Colombia, and in Pasto, Nariño (Blacks and Whites' Carnival) in the south of the country.
 In modern times, there have been attempts to introduce the carnival in the capital, Bogotá, in the early 20th century, but it has always failed to gain the approval of authorities.
 The Bogotá Carnival has had to wait until the 21st century to be resurrected, this time, by the authorities of the city.
 Colombia is recognized by its large variety of festivals, carnivals and fairs.
 Most towns have their own, ranging from those celebrating coffee (and almost every single agricultural produce) to the ones held in honor of the town's Saint feast.
 The common characteristics of the festivals are the nomination of a beauty Queen and the setting up of public dance floor.